JetBrains/teamcity-documentation/topics/setting-up-google-mail-as-notification-server.md

 [//]: # (title: Setting up Google Mail as Notification Server)
 [//]: # (auxiliary-id: Setting up Google Mail as Notification Server)

-This section covers how to set up the Google Mail as a notification server when configuring the TeamCity server.

-On the __Administration | Email Notifier__ page, set the options as described below:
+To set Google Mail as a notification server for TeamCity, configure these options in __Administration | Email Notifier__ page, set the options as described below:

 <table><tr>

 <td>

-Property
+Setting

 </td>